Use this page to get an overview of our Active Travel Masterplan, which was formally adopted by Council Cabinet on 13 February 2025.

 - generates employment opportunities within the community

-Toolkit of measures
+Our toolkit of measures

-Our toolkit of measures for Active Travel facilities includes::
+Our toolkit of measures for Active Travel facilities includes:

-- children safe streets
+- child-safe streets

 - healthy streets